 Through Constellation LVC, all of our undergraduates develop the skills necessary for success in the 21st century: writing, speaking, critical reading and analysis, information literacy, quantitative reasoning, intercultural competence, problem solving, and integration.

 This common learning experience has six components that provide opportunities to develop these skills at multiple points in the curriculum.

-19 credits, one course from each area and additional credits from any area.
-Can be taken in any year.
-Formative Experiences are courses designed to develop the specific skills necessary for success in the 21st century.
-Formative classes require students to develop skills in intercultural competence, quantitative reasoning, critical thinking, analytical writing, and a second language.
+Develop the specific skills necessary for success in the 21st century intercultural competence, quantitative reasoning, critical thinking, analytical writing, and a second language.

-At LVC, your education is not pre-packaged.
-Every student has a passion, and every student gains important skills during their education.
-In these immersive experiences, students apply their learning in a real-world context, whether through an internship, directing a play, leading a service trip, writing a book, or conducting research alongside a faculty member.
+Apply your learning in a real-world context, whether through an internship, directing a play, leading a service trip, writing a book, or conducting research alongside a faculty member.

 This is the culmination of your LVC education.
 Complete an interdisciplinary project and synthesize the many skills and ideas you've had along the path to your degree.